WebAssembly/exception-handling/proposals/Exceptions.md

 instructions after the `catch` instruction.

 Try blocks, like control-flow blocks, have a _block type_.
-The block type of a try block defines the values yielded by the evaluating the try block when either no exception is thrown, or the exception is successfully caught by the catch block.
+The block type of a try block defines the values yielded by evaluating the try block when either no exception is thrown, or the exception is successfully caught by the catch block.
 Because `try` and `end` instructions define a control-flow block, they can be targets for branches (`br` and `br_if`) as well.

 In the initial implementation, try blocks may only yield 0 or 1 values.